-The work should be in MP4/MKV format and up to a maximum size of 600MB.
+Files should be in MP4/MKV format and up to a maximum size of 600MB.
+Instructions on how to resize files can be found on the e-submission page

 Where do I send the recording of our Component 2 exam and Process and Evaluation Reports?